 A worker cooperative is a for-profit structure based on democratic principles, in which each member has an equal vote.

 Equal Exchange was founded in 1986, and works with over 40 small farmer organizations in Africa, Asia, Latin America, and the United States.
 Its mission is to bring the Fair Trade model to U.S. grocery stores and to demonstrate the viability of Fair Trade to others in the industry.
-Look for Equal Exchange bananas at KWF!
+We proudly offer their fair trade bananas in our stores!

 Look for these fairly traded products

 For cocoa farmers, life isn’t easy.
 Crops are damaged by climate change and disease, and income is uncertain.
 The cocoa industry is filled with child labor.
 Buying fairly traded chocolate means ensuring that producers get a decent price and decent pay for their labor, and that no child labor was used in its production.
-Look for a wide assortment of delicious, fairly traded chocolate at KWF.
+Look for a wide assortment of delicious, fairly traded chocolate in our stores.

 Cotton is vital for the survival of many low income countries in Central and West Asia and Africa.
 Cotton farmers in developing countries live in hardship.
 Government subsidies for cotton farmers in rich countries such as the United States lower the price of seed cotton to a rate at which small-scale farmers cannot compete.
-Learn more about the challenges inherent within the cotton industry.
-You’ll find a great selection of clothing made with Fair Trade cotton at KWF.
+You’ll find a small selection of quality clothing made with Fair Trade cotton in our stores.

 The coffee market is notoriously unstable: global production varies greatly from year to year due to weather and disease, which leads to large fluctuations in price.
 For the small farmers that depend on this trade for their livelihood, which is estimated at around 125 million people, this can lead to great hardship.
 Buying fair trade coffee means that the farmers were paid enough to cover their costs of production and give them a safety net when market prices fall below a sustainable level.
-Watch this video about the impact of Fairtrade coffee.
-Look for fairly and responsibly traded coffee at your local KWF.
+Look for fairly and responsibly traded coffee at your local Kimberton Whole Foods.

-Other products to consider buying Fair Trade: cut flowers, sugar, tea, avocados, and coconut oil.
+Other products to consider buying Fair Trade: cut flowers, sugar, tea, avocados, coconut oil, as well as handmade clothing, crafts, and goods.